anaclumos/extracranial/Research/pages/Why Korean Banks Suck.md

 - **Linguistic and regional barriers**.
 The Korean language is unique, and many Korean consumers prefer to do business with companies fluent in Korean and understand Korean culture.
 - **Resistance to external influence**.
 Koreans have great national pride and are often wary of external parties playing a significant role in their economy.
 - **Lobbying and Corruptions**.
-Allegations of corruption have been made against Korea Financial Telecommunications and Clearings (KFTC).
+Allegations of corruption have been made against [[대한민국|Korea]] Financial Telecommunications and Clearings (KFTC).
 This company is one of five authorized certification system companies and makes millions of dollars.
 The KFTC should be a public interest organization created by the state.
 Still, high-ranking officials from the Financial Services Commission are accused of colluding with the company after retirement, leading to questions about why they are attracted to such positions.
 - **Perception of overseas banks**.
-Finally, there is often a perception in Korea that using overseas banks or doing business with foreign companies is _unpatriotic_ or _unethical_.
+Finally, there is often a perception in [[대한민국|Korea]] that using overseas banks or doing business with foreign companies is _unpatriotic_ or _unethical_.

 For these reasons, the Korean market, including the banking sector, has limited competition.